iov-one/starnamed/doc/starname.md

 <a name="starnamed.x.starname.v1beta1.MsgAddAccountCertificateResponse"></a>

 ### MsgAddAccountCertificateResponse
-MsgAddAccountCertificateResponse returns store result data.
+MsgAddAccountCertificateResponse returns an empty response.